How do I submit a work?

 Check out our 'How To Submit A Work' page for more information.

-Are authors with health problems such as mental illness or cancer - writing about those subjects - eligible for the prize?
+Are authors with health problems such as mental illness or cancer eligible for the prize?

-The Barbellion Prize is intended for people with chronic, life-long conditions – whether congenital, or acquired as adults.
+The Barbellion Prize is intended mostly for people with chronic, life-long conditions – whether congenital, or acquired as adults.
 It’s never easy to define exactly who’s in, and who’s out.
-But there are already prizes for people with cancer or people with mental health conditions, and this prize is not intended to duplicate or overlap with those - while we will still consider any submissions.
+There are already prizes specifically for people with cancer or people with mental health conditions, and this prize is not intended to duplicate or overlap with those - while we will still consider any submissions.
 Nor is it intended for those with disabilities that do not much affect their participation in society.
-Many, but not all of those eligible will live shortened lifespans, due to CF, MD, MS and other conditions.
+Many, but not all of those eligible will live shortened lifespans, due to CF, MD, MS, and various other conditions.